Protohedgehog/open-research-glossary/glossary.md

 - ** Databib ****-** a searchable registry of research data repositories (S[ource](http://databib.org/)) [Note that the Databib and re3data.org registries will merge by the end of 2015]
 - ** Open Access Directory Data Repositories -** a list of repositories or databases relating to open data.
 Organised by field subject. ([Source](http://oad.simmons.edu/oadwiki/Data_repositories))

-Funders And Policy-Related

-- ** Publicly funded research -** refers to research which is, at least in part, funded by Governments, often through Research Councils.
-- ** Research Councils UK (RCUK) ****-** The primary government research funding body in the UK. ([Open Access policy](http://www.rcuk.ac.uk/research/openaccess/))
-- ** Jisc -** A UK educational charity, independent but primarily funded by HEFCE.
-Provides expertise to universities, colleges and cultural institutions on the use of technology to support research, including publication models, repositories, licensing, and infrastructure. ([Source](http://www.jisc.ac.uk/))
-- ** National Institute of Health (NIH) -** The national medical research agency in the USA.
-(Public[Access policy](http://publicaccess.nih.gov/))
-- ** National Science Foundation (NSF) -** an independent federal agency in the USA for the funding of research.
-(Public[Access policy](https://www.nsf.gov/about/budget/fy2014/pdf/45_fy2014.pdf))
-- ** Higher Education Funding Council for England (HEFCE) ****-** a funding body for higher education, universities and colleges in England. ([Open Access policy](http://www.hefce.ac.uk/whatwedo/rsrch/rinfrastruct/oa/))
-- ** Wellcome Trust -** A life sciences charity and funding body in the UK ([Open Access policy](http://www.wellcome.ac.uk/About-us/Policy/Policy-and-position-statements/WTD002766.htm))
-- ** Research Excellence Framework (REF) ****-** An initiative to assess the quality of research undertaken in UK higher education institutions.
-Coordinated by HEFCE.
-- ** Gates Foundation -** A funding body co-ordinated by Melinda and Bill Gates. ([Open Access policy](http://www.gatesfoundation.org/How-We-Work/General-Information/Open-Access-Policy))
-- ** Max Planck Society -** a German research organisation with 82 Institutes worldwide. ([Open Access policy](http://openaccess.mpg.de/2365/en))
-- ** CrossRef -** an association of scholarly publishers that develops shared infrastructure to support more effective scholarly communication. ([Source](http://www.crossref.org/))
-- ** Public Knowledge Project (PKP) ****-** a multi-university initiative developing free, open source software and conducting research to improve the quality and reach of scholarly publishing. ([Source](https://pkp.sfu.ca/))
-- ** Scholarly Publishing and Academic Resources Coalition (SPARC) -** an international alliance of academic and research libraries working to create a more open system of scholarly communication. ([Source](http://www.sparc.arl.org/))
-- ** Open Access Scholarly Publishers Association (OASPA) -** represents the interests of open access journal and book publishers in all scientific, technical, and scholarly disciplines. ([Source](http://oaspa.org/))
-- ** Mandate -** an authority to carry out a policy.
-In this context, largely to conform to open access policies.
-- ** OpenAIRE -** a pan-European infrastructure that supports the EC&#39;s Open Access Mandate in Horizon2020.
-All publications funded by the EC should be made available in Open Access and OpenAIRE harvests from a range of data sources namely repositories, OA publishers. ([Source)](http://www.openaire.eu)
-- ** Department of Energy (DOE) -** A federal agency addressing US energy, environment, and nuclear challenges. [(Public Access Policy)](http://www.energy.gov/downloads/doe-public-access-plan)

 Open Research Infrastructure